Prestatyn Level Crossings

 We want to create a safer way for people to cross the railway by reducing the risk of accidents.

-Our proposed plan is to close both crossings and provide an accessible, safe route over the railway to the nearby nature reserve Coed Y Morfa.
+The future bridge will provide an accessible, safe route over the railway to the nearby nature reserve Coed Y Morfa.

 Closing the level crossings will also help us increase line speeds and improve train punctuality.
 More services for North Wales will help drive economic and social benefits for the area.